rlubaschewski/serverless_scripts/README.md

 ## Knative with Gloo

-Start up a Knative Cluster with Gloo by passing your desired hypervisor driver
+Start up a Cluster with Knative using Gloo by passing your desired hypervisor driver

 Example:
 ```shell